facebook/react/docs/docs/reference-react-component.md

 }
 ```

-If you don't use ES6 yet, you may use the [`React.createClass`](/react/docs/react-api.html#createclass) helper instead.
+If you don't use ES6 yet, you may use the [`create-react-class`](/react/docs/react-api.html#createclass) module instead.
 Take a look at [Using React without ES6](/react/docs/react-without-es6.html) to learn more.

 ### The Component Lifecycle